-Altuna Alkalin, Verdan Franke, Bora Uyar (RBC/deNBI-epi Scientists from Berlin)
+Altuna Alkalin, Verdan Franke, Bora Uyar, Jan Dohmen, Artem Baranovsky (RBC/deNBI-epi Scientists from Berlin)

-The general aim of the course is to equip participants with practical and technical knowledge to analyze single cell RNA-seq data.
-With this aim in mind, we will go through unsupervised machine learning methods to analyze high-dimensional data sets, and move on to statistical methods developed to analyze bulk RNA-seq.
-Lastly, we will introduce analysis techniques used for single cell RNA-seq.
+The general aim of the course is to equip participants with practical and technical knowledge to deploy machine learning methods on genomic data sets.
+With this aim in mind, we will go through certain statistical concepts and move on to unsupervised and supervised machine learning methods to analyze high-dimensional data sets.

 The course will be beneficial for first year computational biology PhD students, and experimental biologists and medical scientists who want to begin data analysis or are seeking a better understanding of computational genomics and analysis of popular sequencing methods.r